zopefoundation/zc.relationship/src/zc/relationship/README.txt

     ...
 IContextAwareRelationship['getContext']),
     ...     index.TransposingTransitiveQueriesFactory('subjects', 'objects'))

-Now the index implements IIndex, and the defaultTransitiveQueriesFactory implements ITransitiveQueriesFactory.
+That's the simple case.
+With relatively little fuss, we have an IIndex, and a defaultTransitiveQueriesFactory, implementing ITransitiveQueriesFactory, that switches subjects and objects as described above.

     >>> from zc.relationship import interfaces
     >>> from zope.interface.verify import verifyObject